spacemeshos/POET-OLD/protocol.md

 ##### DAG Construction (See section 4, Lemma 3)
 - Compute the label of each DAG node, and store only the labels of of the dag from the root up to level m
-- Computing the labels of the DAG should use up to w * (n + 1) bits of RAM using the following algorithm.
+- Computing the labels of the DAG should use up to w * (n + 1) bits of RAM
+- The following is a possible algorithm that satisfies these requirements.
+However, any implementation that satisfies them (with equivalent or better computational complexity) is also acceptable.

 Recursive computation of the labels of DAG(n):